NatalieTanML/cs536-assignments/assignments/assignment2/README.md

 > **INFO:** The table in a learning switch seems quite similar to that of a learning bridge; however, it's role is quite different.
 Rather than filtering packets belonging to the same segments in a bridge, it's used to find out the exact target port of the desintation host in the learning switch.

-Virtual LAN (or VLAN) is a feature that extends a learning switch to configure two or more completely seprate networks on top of a single switch or network of switches.
+Virtual LAN (or VLAN) is a feature that extends a learning switch to configure two or more completely separate networks on top of a single switch or network of switches.
 For example, in our exmaple topology above, `h1s1`/`h1s2`, `h2s1`/`h2s2`, and `h3s1`/`h3s2` form three completely separate networks.
 With VLAN, these three networks can now be implemented using the same switches `s1` and `s2`, rather than having three different physical peer-to-peer links.

 #### The learning switch (with VLAN) code